Granada GeoparkAdd to My Granada

-In Granada Geopark you can immerse yourself first-hand in the world of the ancient Quaternary and Prehistory, get to know extinct wildlife and the first hominids who reached Europe and how they lived, tour an exceptional group of dolmens of over 5,000 years of age, visit a settlement from the Bronze Age where the oldest mummified remains of the Iberian Peninsula were found, or learn how Iberians buried the dead and what their monumental cemeteries were like.
+The Granada Geopark offers a journey to the Quaternary period and to Prehistory, where you can learn about extinct fauna, the first hominids to reach Europe and the environment in which they lived, visit an exceptional concentration of dolmens from 5,000 years ago, visit a Bronze Age settlement where the oldest mummified remains in the Iberian Peninsula were found, and learn how the Iberians buried their dead and what their monumental cemeteries were like.

-In the north of the Geopark, the Great Trail of the First Settlers offers a trip through the Interpretation Centre of the First Settlers and the palaeontological sites of Orce, the settlement from the Bronze Age of the Castellón Alto, the Iberian necropolis of Tútugi, and the Archaeological Museum in Galera.
-You cannot miss a visit to the Megalithic Interpretation Centre in Gorafe that provides detailed information on the routes through the dolmens in its Megalithic Park.
+In the northern part of the Geopark, the Gran Senda de los Primeros Pobladores (Great Trail of the First Settlers) provides a tour around the Centro de Interpretación de los Primeros Pobladores (First Settlers Interpretation Center) and the paleontological sites of Orce, the Bronze Age settlement of Castellón Alto, the Iberian necropolis of Tútugi and the Archaeological Museum, in Galera.
+In Gorafe, don’t miss the Centro de Interpretación del Megalitismo (Megalithic Interpretation Center), which offers detailed information on the routes through the dolmens of its Megalithic Park.

-Have you ever slept in a cave?
-It’s like sleeping in the past but with all the comforts of a five star hotel.
-The Geopark villages, the clay outcrops of its canyons and fluvial cliffs are pierced with caves that have been inhabited since the Middle Ages.
-These strange troglodyte habitats, restored as accommodation or restaurants, are one of the unique experiences on offer in the Geopark.
+Sleeping in a cave is like traveling to the past, but with all the comforts of today.
+The villages in the area are pierced with thousands of caves that have been inhabited since the Middle Ages.
+These unique troglodyte habitats, restored as accommodation, restaurants, wine cellars, museums, Arab baths, etc. are one of the unique features of the Geopark.

-In Alcudia de Guadix, Trópolis offers a collection of museums and leisure activities bringing the culture of the Hoya de Guadix and the cave-houses closer with their traditional production of bread, wine, cheese and crafts.
-It truly offers the best of both worlds of leisure and culture in one single space.
+Towns like Baza, Benamaurel, Orce, Galera, Castilléjar, Guadix, Benalúa and Purullena still have popular cave districts.
+In Alcudia de Guadix, Trópolis offers a museum and leisure complex that brings together the culture of the Hoya de Guadix and the cave houses through the traditional production of bread, wine, cheese and crafts.
+This is leisure and culture in a shared space.

-The thermal waters in the Geopark underground have been used for therapeutic purposes since at least the Roman times.
-The spas in Graena, Alicún de las Torres and Zújar, which have been running for twenty centuries, offer stays and programmes to get away from the stress of work and bustling city life.
-There are also alternative leisure activities and unbeatable scenes on offer there.
+The presence of thermal waters in the subsoil of the Geopark has led to their therapeutic use since at least Roman times.
+The spas of Graena, Alicún de las Torres and Zújar, active for twenty centuries, offer stays and programs designed to release the stress of work and the busy life of the big cities, as well as a varied offer of alternative leisure activities in an incomparable setting.